Kassala: History

 In July 1940, during the East African Campaign, Italian forces advancing from Italian East Africa forced the local British garrison to withdraw from Kassala.
 The Italians then occupied the city with brigade-sized units: on July 4, 1940 the Italians started their offensive with 2,500 men (and one brigade of cavalry) supported by 24 tanks, while to defend Kassala for Britain there were 1,300 colonial soldiers with their British officers who -after some initial heavy fighting- were easily defeated.
 The Italians later appointed as mayor of Kassala the future hero of Eritrean independence, Hamid Idris Awate.
 In mid-January 1941, the Italians withdrew from the city and a British garrison returned.

+In 2003, Kassala's population was estimated at 530,950 inhabitants.
+The town is ethnically diverse, comprising groups such as the Beja, Beni-Amer, Amarar, Bishari, Rashaida, and Halanga, as well as significant immigrant communities from northern and western Sudan, including the Fula and Nuba peoples.
+The Ethiopian-Eritrean War (1998–2000) displaced an estimated 110,000 Eritreans refugees to the Kassala area, particularly from the border towns of Barentu and Teseney, which were overrun by the Ethiopian Army.

+In 2025, during the Sudanese civil war (2023-present), Kassala had been involved in conflict for the first time since the war began 2 years ago.
+The RSF attacked Kassala with drones on 3 May 2025.
+The attack targeted the fuel storage area at the Kassala Airport.
+This attack marks the second furthest drone attack by the RSF from controlled areas by the RSF.
+RSF later attacked Port Sudan.

 Climate

-Kassala has a hot desert climate (Köppen climate classification BWh).
+Kassala has a hot desert climate (Köppen climate classification BWh) characterized by high temperatures, low precipitation, and abundant sunshine.
+April through June marks the hottest period of the year, followed by the wet season from July through September, marked by higher humidity levels and intermittent rainfall.
+The rest of the year is very dry, with nearly no precipitation from November to March.

 Current status

 The Kassala region had a child mortality rate of 62 deaths per 1,000 live births in 2014, slightly higher than the national average of 52 child deaths per 1,000.

-The Khatmiyya Mosque, built in 1840 by the Ottomans and damaged during the Mahdist War, is the city's most important cultural site.
+The Khatmiyya Mosque, built in 1840 by the Egyptians and damaged during the Mahdist War, is the city's most important cultural site.
 It is an important site for the Sufi Khatmiyya order.